MSCC240/MICCHI25523_FTO2506_A_Michael-Chifwepa_DJS05/README.md

 # 🎧 Podcast Browser Web App

-A responsive Vanilla JavaScript application that allows users to browse podcast shows, view brief summaries on the landing page, and explore detailed episode information in a modal-style detail page — all without navigating away from the app.
+A responsive React application that allows users to browse podcast shows, view brief summaries on the landing page, and explore detailed episode information in a modal-style detail page — all without navigating away from the app.

 ## 🚀 Features